legendcodermartino1245/ldac-optimization-guide/README.md

   → Allows a new profile (e.g., LDAC 990) to be stored on next clean connection.

 -  **Multipoint pairing active**
-  → Prevents LDAC negotiation entirely.
-  → Defaults to SBC or AAC to maintain multipoint compatibility.

 -  **AVRCP version mismatch**
   → May block proper Absolute Volume detection.